alcortesm/sputnik-popularity/README.md

 It scrapes my gym's capacity utilization endpoint and store the data in an InfluxDB instance.
 A web front end shows the utilization during the last couple of weeks.

+## How to run the tests

+There are 3 types of tests: unit, integration and e2e.
+You can run all of them with `make test`.

+To run them individually use `make unit`, `make integration` or `make e2e`.

 ## How to run the project

 Some environment variables are required to run the project: